 Both recreational and medical marijuana are legal in New York.
-After much delay, the state passed cannabis reform with the signing of the Marihuana Regulation and Taxation Act on March 31, 2021.
+The state passed cannabis reform with the signing of the Marihuana Regulation and Taxation Act on March 31, 2021.
 Sales projected to begin some time in 2022.
 In 2014, New York became the 23rd state to join the ranks of states that approve medical marijuana with the Compassionate Care Act.

 Adults 21 and over are allowed to possess up to three ounces of cannabis, or up to 24 grams of concentrate.
-Under the Compassionate Care Act, registered patients are legally allowed to possess a 30-day supply at any given time.
-The quantity of a patient’s 30-day supply is based on the recommendations received from their licensed physician.
-Recreational cannabis is not legal, but has been decriminalized and is still punishable by fee..
+Under the Compassionate Care Act, registered patients are legally allowed to possess a 60-day supply at any given time.
+The quantity of a patient’s 60-day supply is based on the recommendations received from their licensed physician.

 Recreational dispensaries in New York permit the sale of:

 For medical marijuana, dispensaries cannot provide a patient with more than a 60-day supply.

 However, New York’s medical marijuana program does not allow for edibles.
 Although smokable flower was not originally allowed, the Cannabis Control Board has approved the immediate sale of flower for medical patients on October 5, 2021.
 The following products are legally allowed to be sold in medical marijuana dispensaries: